MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customize-or-create-a-new-sensitive-information-type.md

 ### Step 2 — Create a new custom sensitive information type

 After using KQL queries and keywords to identify sensitive information, use these to create new custom sensitive information types.
-In many cases, you’ll require the sophistication of sensitive information types to achieve the right level of accuracy.
+In many cases, you'll require the sophistication of sensitive information types to achieve the right level of accuracy.
 You can then use these custom sensitive information types with Content Search, in DLP policies and other tools, and within other KQL queries.

 The best practice is to create a new sensitive information type based on an existing one.
 Use the same process described earlier in this article.

 ### Example — Create a new sensitive information for email addresses

-We’ll continue with the email address as an example because it’s simple.
+We'll continue with the email address as an example because it's simple.
 The following table details the modifications recommended for a new email sensitive information type.

 <table>
 <thead>